General quantity labelling requirements

 All packaged goods sold by quantity must comply with the following labelling/marking requirements:

-- Units of the metric system must be used, as follows:
+- Units of the metric system must be used when marking net weight or measure, as follows:

 - Only one unit of weight or measure must be used.

 - Decimals must be used for part units — that is, 1.5 L not 1½ L.

 - The marking of net weight or measure must be:

 - in close proximity to the name or description of the goods (if applicable)

 - clearly written or printed in letters and figures at least 2 mm in height, and